lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 Once you're done with this lab you can delete the resource group you created at the beginning.

-To do so, click on `delete resource group` in the Azure Portal to delete all the resources and audio content at once.
+To do so, click on `delete resource group` in the Azure Portal to delete all the resources at once.
 The following Az-Cli command can also be used to delete the resource group :

 ```bash
 # Delete the resource group with all the resources